chas-academy/u09-fullstack-js-JemalNejat/Documentation.md

 ### User Study

-Before creating the project, I conducted user research to understand my target audience's preferences, needs, and behaviors when ordering food online.
-This research helped shape the design and functionality of the app.
+Before developing the app, I conducted user research to understand my target audience’s preferences and behavior regarding online food ordering.
+This research informed the app's design and functionality.

 #### Questions to Me:
 - **What do I already know?**
-  I know that I want to create a food delivery app that offers users a simple and seamless way to browse menus categorized by food type and make payments easily.
+  I know that I want to create a food delivery app that offers users a seamless way to browse categorized menus and process payments easily.

 - **What do I want to gain from this study?**
-  I want to understand how users interact with online food menus, what they prioritize in their ordering experience, and their preferred payment methods.
+  I want to understand how users interact with food menus and how they prioritize ease of navigation, security, and payment methods.

 - **Steps for conducting this study:**
-  I created a user survey to gather insights, followed up with some users for more in-depth interviews, and analyzed the data to inform my app’s design.
+  I created a survey to gather user insights, followed up with in-depth interviews, and analyzed the data to inform design decisions.

 #### Questions to Users (Stage 1):
-- How old are you?
 - How often do you order food online?
-- How do you prefer to browse food menus: by category (e.g., desserts, drinks) or by popularity?
+- Do you prefer to browse by food categories (e.g., appetizers, desserts) or by popularity?
-- What frustrates you the most about current food delivery apps?
+- What do you find frustrating about food delivery apps?
-- Which payment methods do you prefer: card, PayPal, or digital wallets (e.g., Apple Pay)?
+- What payment method do you prefer (card, PayPal, digital wallets)?
-- What are your expectations when ordering food online?
+- How important is fast checkout?

 **Form Link**: [Survey for Food Delivery App](#)

 #### Analysis (Stage 2):
-Based on the responses, I gathered the following insights:
+Based on the responses, the target audience is:
-- **Audience**: Millennials and Gen Z, aged 18-35, both genders.
+- **Age**: 18-35 (Millennials and Gen Z).
-- **Priorities**: Easy navigation, fast checkout, and secure payment options.
-- **Needs**: Users want to browse categories easily and pay with minimal friction.
+- **Preferences**: Fast, easy-to-use menu browsing, with a preference for category filtering and fast checkout processes.
+- **Pain Points**: Complicated navigation and slow checkout.

-Based on this information, I created a persona, site map, and low-fidelity prototype to guide the project.
+Based on this data, I created personas, a site map, and a prototype to guide the project.

 ### Personas